mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li>Use the Network configuration captured in [Appendix B]
+<li>Use the network configuration captured in [Appendix B]

-<li>Please map the premise to the cloud network correctly for applications to have proper connectivity.
+<li>Map the on-premises environment to the cloud network.

-<li>This step might take an hour depending on the uplink speed.
+<li>This step may take up to an hour, depending on uplink speed.
 </li>
 </ul>
    </td>